mxhdev/SQLChecker/README.md

   5.1 Write to a csv file ("summary")

-  5.2 Write to a log file ("mistakes)
+  5.2 Write to a log file ("mistakes")

 ## Output